Bioconductor/bioconductor.org/README.md

     or,

-    without needing to access the docker shell but you will need either the CONTAINER ID or container name, you can run
+    without needing to access the docker shell but you will need either the container name or CONTAINER ID, you can run

          docker ps

     and,

          docker exec <container_id / container_name> rake

-6. Then to stop the process, you need to get the CONTAINER ID or container name with,
+6. Then to stop the process, you need to get the container name or CONTAINER ID with,

         docker ps